leptr/panvasjs/README.md

 - `vertex(x, y)` - adds another point to the new shape at the given coordinates
 - `closeShape()` - closes the new shape
 - `text(text, x, y, fontSize, fontName)` - displays the given text on the canvas at the given coordinates; fontSize is an integer, fontName is a string
-- `textAlign(alignment)` - sets the alignment for the displayed text; takes a string for an input; valid values are "start", "end", "left", "right", "center"
+- `textAlign(alignment)` - sets the alignment for the displayed text; takes a string for an input; valid values are START, END, LEFT, RIGHT, CENTER
 - `translate(x, y)` - translates the canvas starting point to the given coordinates
 - `rotate(angle)` - rotates the canvas by the given angle
 - `scale(widthScale, heightScale)` - scales the canvas proportionate to the given arguments; if only one argument is given, both width and height are scaled in proportion to that one argument; if no arguments are passed, canvas is returned to scale 1